Arcero1/blackjack-backend/README.md

 The continuous integration was facilitated with Jenkins.
 There are two seperate pipelines - one for the front end and another for the back, both triggered by a push to their respective github repositories.

 After a push, the repository is pulled down and a production build of each repository is built on the Jenkins server.
 The builds are then copied to two seperate containers, which are then built and spun up.
+The backend pipeline also includes a test step.

 ![jenkins](docs/jenkins.png)